TITHI-KHAN/Real-Time-Hand-Face-Detection-OpenCV-MediaPipe/README.md

 # Real-Time-Hand-Face-Detection-OpenCV-MediaPipe

+### Utilizes only the MediaPipe library for hand gesture detection.

+### Relies solely on hand landmarks detected by the MediaPipe Hands module for gesture recognition.

 The provided Python script utilizes the MediaPipe library to detect hand gestures and facial landmarks simultaneously in real-time video captured from a webcam using OpenCV.

 Here's a brief overview of the script: